 AUTONOMOUS ASSASSINATION DEFENSE SECURITY SYSTEMS (2022) – ENSURES THAT anyone is never accused of assassination, such as because of criminal computer software that uses speech generation software, or software that generates evidence, or fabricates evidence, or alters evidence, or conducts illegal or treasonous investigations into anyone, or plots to assassinate anyone by plotting legal defense cases based on their own staff manufacturing evidence against anyone, or by conducting sham trials to force others that were being investigated to develop fraudulent computer software that plots to assassinate anyone, including by defending themselves, including by making threats towards themselves and then creating computer software that attributes the threats as originating from others, including with speech and data generation software, including, however not limited to while plotting to murder any protectee of CRYPTONYM[:PATRICK:].

-AUTONOMOUS SMARTPHONE SECURITY SYSTEMS (2022) – ENSURES THAT all smartphones of everyone is secured at all times.

 AUTONOMOUS AUDIO TRANSMISSION SECURITY SYSTEMS (2022) – ENSURES THAT all audio transmissions pertaining to anyone is secured at all times.

 AUTONOMOUS VERBAL TRANSCRIPTIONS SECURITY SYSTEMS (2022) – ENSURES THAT all verbal transcriptions are cleaned from any MIND CONTROLLED verbal transcriptions, to ensure that bad things are not on the verbal transcription records of anyone.